777arc/textbook/content/filters.rst

 Filters
 #############

-This chapter introduces filters.
-We learn about the types of filters, how filters are represented digitally, and how they are designed.
+In this chapter we learn about digital filters using Python.
+We cover types of filters (FIR/IIR and low-pass/high-pass/band-pass/band-stop), how filters are represented digitally, and how they are designed.
 We finish with an introduction to pulse shaping, which we further explore in the :ref:`pulse-shaping-chapter` chapter.

 *************************
 Filter Basics